Monreale Cathedral mosaics

 The Monreale Cathedral Mosaics are the main internal feature of Monreale Cathedral in the city of Palermo, Sicily, Italy; the mosaics cover 6,500 m^{2}.
-It was constructed at the orders of King William II and later was beatified to the Assumption of the Virgin.
-The Monreale Cathedral is located in the city of Palermo, Sicily, Italy.
-The mosaics are made up of glass tesserae in the Byzantine style.
-The Byzantine style was spread to areas of Italy due to trade and conquest.
-Recently, there has been an increase in research conducted on the Monreale Cathedral mosaics, to attempt to reveal methods by which they produced the mosaics after the 12th century.
+The mosaics are made up of glass tesserae in the Byzantine style at the orders of King William II.

-History
+The main attraction of Monreale Cathedral is its 130 mosaics, which cover almost all the interior walls of the cathedral.
+In terms of area and conceptual integrity, the Monreale mosaics are one of the largest mosaic cycles in the world.
+Most of the mosaics were completed in a record short period between 1183 and 1189.

-The Monreale Cathedral was ordered to be constructed by King William II (1167 -1189).
 The cathedral was then erected in a royal park on the site of an earlier Greek church.
 However, work on the structure as well as its decoration was, for the most part, completed following the death of the king in 1189.
 The cathedral was then later consecrated to the Assumption of the Virgin.